 What do they have to do with writing blog post titles with teeth?

 The more you know about closing a sale and getting someone to take action, the more you will actually appreciate the fine art of a moving, pirhanna-like, toothy title.

-Closing a sale is not pushing someone something they don’t need – it’s getting your prospect to take action they want to take, in the very least.
+Closing a sale is not pushing on someone something they don’t need.
+It’s getting your prospect to take action they want to take.

-Sometimes they don’t realize they want to take the action, so you build up suspense, appeal on emotional and intellectual levels – it’s all a fine art of knowing your audience (market research).
+Sometimes they don’t realize they want to take the action, so you build up suspense, appeal on emotional and intellectual levels – it’s all the fine art of knowing your audience.